DISCUSSIONS & EXHIBITIONS

 Each year the Museum screens more than 500 films in a stimulating mix of the classic and the contemporary.
 With live music for silent films, restored prints from the world’s leading archives, and outstanding new films from the international festival circuit, Museum programs are recognized for their quality as well as their scope.
 The Museum’s diverse screening program presents a panoramic view of the moving image, from the global discoveries presented in the annual showcase First Look to the popular ongoing series See It Big!, which celebrates the excitement and immersive power of big-screen moviegoing.

-The Museum is pleased to welcome some of the great film artists for in-depth conversations and Q&As, which we record for posterity and many of which are made available on our website as video or audio conversations.
-Some of these are part of our Pinewood Dialogues, an ongoing series of conversations with creative professionals in film, television, and digital media made possible by the Pinewood (now Pannonia) Foundation.
+The Museum is pleased to welcome some of the world’s great film, TV, and digital artists for in-depth conversations and Q&As, which we record for posterity and many of which are made available on our website as video or audio conversations.
+Some of these are part of our ongoing series of audio conversations with creative professionals in film, television, and digital media made possible by the Pinewood (now Pannonia) Foundation.
 This initiative includes conversations from the Museum’s stage with such leading figures as Robert Altman, Martin Scorsese, Sidney Lumet, Agnieszka Holland, Ava DuVernay, David Cronenberg, Charles Burnett, Wong Kar-wai, Todd Haynes, Daniel Day-Lewis, Paul Thomas Anderson, Glenn Close, Jim Jarmusch, Terry Gilliam, Albert Maysles, Mira Nair, Joan Ganz Cooney, and Frank Oz.
-Many of these conversations are available online,
+Many of these conversations are available online.

 The Museum’s core exhibition, Behind the Screen, immerses visitors in the creative process of making moving images.
 It features over 1,400 artifacts, from nineteenth-century optical toys to video games, as well as an array of interactive experiences, audiovisual material, and artworks.